Program

 „Humboldting!
 Students Researching” Building lasting Relationships between a Cultural Institution and Youth

-Jocelyne Stahl (Curator and mediator, Berlin, Germany), Melika Ramić (Theatre director and cultural mediator for young people, Berlin, Germany) and two students
+Melika Ramić (Theater director and cultural mediator for young people, Berlin, Germany) and two students

 Amplifying Youth Voice: Strategies for Youth Collective Working